edtorba/totoro.css/README.md

 # Totoro.css
-totoro.css is a scalable, BEM, Sass-based, OOCSS framework.
+totoro.css is a scalable, BEM with stateful classes, CSS4 and Sass-based, OOCSS framework (what the heck? 😆).
 Designed to help developers to organise their front-end development architecture.
 In other words, trying to make it suck less.

 ## Browser support
 totoro.css relies on [autoprefixer](https://github.com/postcss/autoprefixer) to make features compatible with legacy browsers.
 It also takes advantage of [normalise.css](http://necolas.github.io/normalize.css/), [sass-mq](https://github.com/sass-mq/sass-mq) to compose media queries and global box-sizing.